About me and the Solar System Ambassadors program

 from JPL, NASA or any tax dollars.
 Likewise the ambassadors can not ask for or accept

-exceptions).
 You may wonder why then would someone want to become an SSA.
+The main motivation

+is a desire to share your interest and excitement of space exploration with others.
+You

+certainly can volunteer to do this without becoming part of the ambassador program.
 The

-main motivation is a desire to share your interest and excitement of space exploration

-with others.
-You certainly can volunteer to do this without becoming part of the

 The requirements of a Solar System Ambassador are to attend a yearly ethics

-find that it is no problem finding venues to vent their enthusiasm and fulfill their obligation.
+that it is no problem finding venues to vent their enthusiasm and fulfill their obligation.
+We

-We also field some difficult questions, not only about specific missions, but about NASA
+also field some difficult questions, not only about specific missions, but about NASA and the

-and the value of the space program in general.
-The public has many misconceptions
+value of the space program in general.
+The public has many misconceptions about the US

-about the US space program and the universe around them.
-Our job is to correct these
+space program and the universe around them.
+Our job is to correct these misconceptions

-misconceptions as well as inform about the exciting events happening in astronomy and
+as well as inform about the exciting events happening in astronomy and space exploration.

-Along with presentations I have also created displays and posters which are also methods
+available and I have also created displays and posters which are also methods we use to

-we use to inform the public.
-Posters I have created have also been used by the Mars
+inform the public.
+Posters I have created have also been used by the Mars team at Cornell

 The Solar System Ambassador program is run by the Jet Propulsion Laboratory in

-Currently there are 628 ambassadors (2015) and 29 of them are in New York State.
-We
+There are hundreds of ambassadors and about 30 of them are in New York State.
+We don’t

 expected of an ambassador.
 And, I doubt we would be called upon if invaded by aliens!